deepakpanickar/simple-train-tracker/README.md

 **Features**:
 - **Station Selector**: Currently fixed to "London Paddington"
-- **Train List**: Available departures with platform and duration
+- **Extended Train List**: 18 available departures with platform and duration
+- **Scrollable Interface**: Full scrollable list of UK destinations
 - **Add Functionality**: Tap ADD button to include in tracked routes
-- **Smart Navigation**: Automatically navigates to routes screen with highlighting
+- **Smart Navigation**: Automatically navigates to routes screen
+- **New Routes at Top**: Recently added routes appear at the top of the list

 **Train Data Structure**:
 ```javascript